eaygoren/drawplayablead/README.md

-# Slot Game Case Study
+# Playable Ad Test Project

 This ad game was developed as test project using modern web technologies.